potikot/RuntimeConsole/README.md

 #### Non Static

-Also you can register commands through this API:
+Also, you can register commands through this API:

 ```csharp
 CommandHandler.Register(string commandName, Action callback);